-It all began 19 years ago, when the community developers had taken advantage of the huge gathering of people and even those that were only enjoying the view from the windows of their homes and establishments, by organizing the very first Elk Fest.
-It has become a yearly celebration since then, and people are just proud of how it has grown into something that it is today.
+It all began over 20 years ago, when the community developers took advantage of the huge gathering of people and even those only enjoying the view from their windows, by organizing the very first Elk Fest.
+It has become a yearly celebration in Larimer County since then, delighting new attendees every season.

-Everyone is up for a real treat, as this two-day festival features many fun activities to spice up the celebration.
+Everyone is up for a real treat, as this two-day festival features many fun activities to spice up the celebration including”

-- On-site vendors that offer food, elk-inspired arts and crafts and other memorable souvenirs.
+- On-site vendors that offer food, elk-inspired arts, crafts, and other memorable souvenirs

-- Children’s area for dancing, story-telling and other elk-themed activities.
+- A children’s area for dancing, story-telling, and other elk-themed activities

-There are also the Mountain Men Rendezvous where the mountain men from around the country gather to sell their wares and demonstrate their skills.
-On stage live entertainment from some mainstream Colorado bands that offer real country, rock and bluegrass music is also present to light up the park on both days.
+On stage live entertainment from some mainstream Colorado bands that offer country, rock, and bluegrass music is also present to light up the park on both days.
+There’s also a concurrent run/walk race event happening called the Rut Run 5K.
+It’s not part of the festival but happening around the same time.